Meaning of Perpetuity

 It is a never-ending stream of cash flows from an investment in the field of corporate finance having no termination date.

-The main difference between perpetuity and annuity is: an annuity has a fixed maturity date while perpetuity goes on forever and has no maturity date.
+The main difference between perpetuity and annuity is: that an annuity has a fixed maturity date while perpetuity goes on forever and has no maturity date.

 Perpetuity in which the cash payout keeps growing at a particular rate every period till infinity is termed as growing perpetuity.